o3de/o3de.org/content/docs/user-guide/interactivity/robotics/concepts-and-components-overview.md

 If you intend to add your own sensor, it might be useful to look at how sensors already provided within the O3DE ROS2 Gem are implemented.

-Sensors can be fall into one of two categories:
+Sensors fall into one of two categories:
-- sensors which replicate real devices to some degree of realism.
+- sensors that replicate real devices to some degree of realism.
 - ground truth "sensors", which can be useful for development and machine learning.

 ### Robot Control